flycrum/mmm-typed-vuex/README.md

 ### Version 4 Notes
 * Store modules are now set to the 'options' property and the root store and its modules must pass this property in during registration
+* No more 'AppStore.init' in the store.ts
+* The AppStoreHelper is new and makes calls more concise and removes an additional property lookup each call
+* No more recursive lookups for module mutations and actions
+* Init action is now available out of the box

 ### Version 3 Notes
 * Accessing state through 'RootScope' has been simplified and actions, mutations, and getters follow a similar format for consistency